sevgiunal/MLProject/README.md

 # 📚 Data Science Coursework Projects

-This repository contains a collection of Jupyter Notebooks developed as part of a university-level data science curriculum.
+This repository contains a collection of Jupyter Notebooks developed as part of a university data science curriculum.
 Each notebook focuses on a different topic in machine learning, image processing, anomaly detection, and missing data imputation.

 ## 📁 Projects